heremaps/xyz-documentation/docs/cli/basic-features.md

 #### GIS functions

 !!!
-Note "To use this feature, your account needs access to the XYZ Pro Services."
-[Learn more about XYZ Pro features here](../xyz_pro).
+Note "To use this feature, your account needs access to the Data Hub Pro Services."
+[Learn more about Data Hub Pro features here](../xyz_pro).

 The CLI has access to a number of convenient geopspatial data functions via the `here xyz gis` command.
 Some of these functions add properties to the original features, while others create data in a new space.

 - `--area` uses `turf.js` to calculate the area of polygons, and saves this as a set of new properties in each polygon feature. `xyz_area_sqmiles`,`xyz_area_sqkm` are rounded for display convenience, and `xyz_area_sqm` is not rounded.
 - `--length` uses `turf.js` to calculate the length of lines in a space, and saves this as a set of new properties in each linestring feature, `xyz_length_miles`,`xyz_length_km` which are rounded for display convenience, and `xyz_length_m` which is not rounded.
 - `--centroid` uses `turf.js` to calculate the center of each polygon in a space.
 By default, these points are written to a new space, but can saved in the existing space using the `--samespace` option.
 In either case, they all receive a `centroid` tag.
-- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in an XYZ space.
+- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in a Data Hub space.
 The edges of these polygons are equidistant from two points, and the vertices are equidistant to three points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `voronoi` tag.
-- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in an XYZ space.
+- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in a Data Hub space.
 This process maximizes the minimum angle of all the angles of the triangles created from the source points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `tin` tag.

 #### Hexbins

 !!!
-Note "Your account needs access to the XYZ Pro Services."
-[Learn more about XYZ Pro features here](../../xyz_pro).
+Note "Your account needs access to the Data Hub Pro Services."
+[Learn more about Data Hub Pro features here](../../xyz_pro).

 Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
-A series of hexagon grids are created and the points that fall inside each are counted and written to a new XYZ space, and statistics are calculated across the hexbin grid.
+A series of hexagon grids are created and the points that fall inside each are counted and written to a new Data Hub space, and statistics are calculated across the hexbin grid.

 These hexagons (or their centroids) and their statistics can be quickly displayed in place of the raw data that might overwhelm a renderer.
 Default colors indicating relative "occupancy" are generated for convenience of display.